foolishsailor/simpleMap/README.md

 # simpleMap
-small untility to convert a geoJSON array to X,Y coordinates on an HTML Canvas
+small utility to convert a geoJSON array to X,Y coordinates on an HTML Canvas

 ## Simple Example